JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![jpa-buddy-tool-windows](img/jpa-buddy-tool-window.png)

-Depending on the settings specified in the [designer settings](#designer-settings), these panels can be displayed differently: together, separately, embedded in the standard IntelliJ IDEA panels, or hidden altogether.
+The panel appearance can be set in the [designer settings](#designer-settings).
+They can be displayed together, as separate panels, integrated into the standard IntelliJ IDEA panels, or not shown at all.

 ### JPA Structure

-JPA Structure tab provides a comprehensive data-centric view on the project.
-You can use it for many purposes:
+The JPA Structure tab offers a comprehensive, data-centric view of the project.
+You can use it for various purposes:

-1. Traverse through the data model.
-The entity structure is represented hierarchically.
-You can easily observe and navigate to entities referencing the current one and ones the current entity refers to.
-This is an extremely useful feature, especially for those who are just diving into an existing project with a large entity graph or for code reviewers, who often see parts of the data model for the first time and have limited time to understand how it is designed.
+1. Traverse through the data model and observe the entity structure represented hierarchically.
+This feature allows for easy navigation to entities referencing the current one, as well as ones that the current entity refers to.
+This is an extremely useful feature, especially for those who are new to an existing project with a large entity graph or for code reviewers who have limited time to understand how the data model is designed.
 2. Create data-related objects: entities, JPA converters / Hibernate types, Spring Data repositories and Liquibase changelog.
 3. Observe related Spring Data repositories, DTOs and projections for each entity.
-4. Specify plugin-related settings such as DB connection, persistence units and others, which the plugin was not able to detect automatically.
+4. Edit additional project artifacts such as DB connections, persistence units, and others that the plugin could not detect automatically.

 ![jpa-structure](img/jpa-structure.png)

-If you don't see the JPA Structure check [visual designer settings](#designer-settings).
+You can set up JPA Structure visibility in [visual designer settings](#designer-settings).

 ### JPA Palette

 ![jpa-palette](img/jpa-palette.png)

-The idea of the JPA Palette is to generate attributes, indexes, queries, etc.
+The JPA Palette aims to generate code appropriate in the current context.
+For an entity, it can be an attribute or index; for a repository - query method, etc.

-JPA Palette provides a corresponding generation window for everything listed below.
-There is a slight difference between them according to the context, but they all have a similar design:
+JPA Palette provides code-generation wizards for the following:

 - <a href="https://www.youtube.com/embed/8A_ftrU_yYE" target="_blank">Attributes</a>
 - <a href="https://www.youtube.com/embed/d77p30UXBzc" target="_blank">Lifecycle Callbacks</a>